ZenMastersTeam/Zen-Cage/mkdocs/align.md

 ### Rotation
 Matches the rotational orientation of objects based on the specified alignment reference.

-### Scale
-Adjusts the scale of objects so they conform to the defined alignment settings.

 **How It Works:**

 - Users can enable or disable each component separately.